LorenzoGrandi7/LorenzoGrandi7/README.md

-# Hi there, I'm LorenzoGrandi7! 👋
+# Hi there, I'm Lorenzo Grandi!

 I'm a passionate developer with a love for learning and exploring new technologies.
 Welcome to my GitHub profile!